-Control where content is positioned on a page depending on whether the visitor is using a large-resolution device such as a desktop computer or iPad, or a screen that is smaller than 720 pixel width, such as a smartphone.
+Control where content is positioned on a page depending on whether the visitor is using a large-resolution device such as a desktop computer or iPad, or a small screen device, such as a smartphone.

 Add the component to the page.

 The container loads with two bars, Content Optimization Container and Content Optimization Container End.

 The initial bar has two tabs: Content Optimization and Content Order and Placement.